CreepypastaSakura/CreepypastaSakura/README.md

 <br>

-Hi… I'm Leni, but you can also call me Sakura! ♡
+Hi, I'm Leni, but you can also call me Sakura! ♡

 <br>

-♡ 18 years old
+♡ 19 years old

 <br>

-♡ Artist / Singer / Gamer
+♡ Artist / Singer / Gamer 🌸

 <br>